bgveenstra/js-style-guide/README.md

 someStuff.push('new todo');
 ```

-#### When returning multiple values use object destructuring, not arrays
+#### When returning multiple values, use object destructuring, not arrays

 * It's safer if the return values are ever extended.
 * Avoids mistakes in handling return value order.